read-write-web/banana-wiki/Scripting-with-Ammonite.md

 In the [Friend of a Friend](http://xmlns.com/foaf/spec/) profile we [downloaded above](http://bblfish.net/people/henry/card), Henry keeps the names of the people he knows, so that

- * if a link goes bad, he can remember who he intended the link to refer to (in order to fix it if possible)
+ * if a link goes bad, he can remember whome he intended the link to refer to (in order to fix it if possible)
  * to allow user interfaces to immediately give some information about what he was intending to link to to, without having to downloading more information.

-But most of the information is actually not in his profile - why after all should he keep his profile up to date about where his friends live, who their friends are, what their telephone number is, where their blogs are located, etc....
+But most of the information is actually not in his profile - why after all should he keep his profile up to date about where his friends live, who their friends are, what their telephone number is, where their blogs are located, etc...?
 If he did not share responsibility with others in keeping data up to date, he would soon have to maintain all the information in the world.

 That is where linked data comes  in: it allows different people and organisations to share the burden of maintaining information.
 The URLs used in the names of the relations and the names